Ethics in organisations

 Zinnings can be used to advise on ethical issues in organisations.

 If you have a specific question within your organisation for assistance in an ethical matter, you can contact us via the contact form or by e-mail.

 This can be about policy issues, raising awareness or training programmes, enriching the mission and vision, living up to codes of conduct, how to incorporate moral deliberation into your stress prevention plan, or how to live up to the core values of your organisation.

 Zinnings can also provide advice in the event of organizational changes, such as a merger, reorganization, or restructuring.
 Then it is often useful and efficient to reassess the corporate culture and leadership and to start working with the results of a survey regarding the ethical motivations within your organization.

 Do you want to share with everyone how thrilling and liberating it can be to live up to your moral standards?

-Do you want to be excited about how simple it can sometimes be to be able to find words for your moral gut feeling?
+Do you want to be excited about how simple it can sometimes be to find words for your moral gut feeling?